 Red Alerts.
 Line items past the red threshold.
 Each entry carries the variance amount, the specific team or project driving it, the root cause hypothesis, and a recommended action.
 These need a response inside the current week.
 If the brief opens with anything else, the format is wrong.

 Accrual Warnings.
-Projected overruns that have not materialized yet.
+Projected overruns that haven't materialized yet.
 Each entry shows the projected overrun amount, the contributing factors, and the date by which a decision has to land to prevent the overrun.[2]
-This is the section finance does not see anywhere else.
+This is the section finance doesn't see anywhere else.

 Yellow Flags.
 Line items approaching the threshold but not over.
 Watch items, not action items.
 Trend direction matters more than absolute number — growing or stabilizing is the question that decides next week's response.

 Positive Variances.
 Underspend.
 Not just good news.
-Underspend frequently indicates delayed hiring, deferred projects, or tools nobody is using — drift in the opposite direction that often rubber-bands into overspend in subsequent quarters.
+Underspend frequently signals delayed hiring, deferred projects, or tools nobody's using — drift in the opposite direction that often rubber-bands into overspend in subsequent quarters.
 The agent flags underspend likely to whip back.

 Variances surface 8–12 weeks after they began